milixov/ricky-morty-wiki/README.md

 ## Launch the Project

-Use Dockerfile at the root of project
+Use `Dockerfile` at the root directory

 ## Libraries and tools